yellowstone country fly fishing logo

 Wade Trips: Season by Season

 The places we fish and the experiences our guests have change more radically on wade trips over the course of the season than on any of our other guided trips.
-Click the bold-face links at the head of each section below for more details on where and how we fish at different times of year, as well as plenty more photos.
+From October through early June, we stick to geyser-heated waters and the mighty Yellowstone.
+In high summer, we fish everything from tiny creeks most visitors drive over without even noticing to technical meadow rivers and the remote canyons of the Yellowstone.

-Winter and Early Spring Wade Trips (Late November through April)
+Winter and Early Spring Wade Trips (November through Mid-April)

 Late Spring Yellowstone Fishing Trips: Late May through the End of Runoff

-Yellowstone Park has two secret weapons, though: rivers that drain geyser basins and several excellent hike-in lakes.
+Yellowstone Park has two secret weapons in late spring, though: rivers that drain geyser basins and several excellent hike-in lakes.
 The geothermal rivers fish better in late spring than any other time, while the lakes become fishable sometime in the first ten days of the season, providing excellent fishing for some of the rarest fish in the area: Arctic grayling.

 The park has by far the region’s best wade-fishing opportunities in late May and June.
 As such, it’s the only place we run public water wade trips at this time.
 The fishing is suitable for almost all clients, from beginners to experts.
 We generally suggest clients ages 12+ at this time, though, because the wading is usually difficult due to high water.